B&W, 1935, 86 mins.

 Directed by Alfred Hitchcock

-Starring Joan Fontaine, Laurence Olivier, George Sanders, Judith Anderson, Gladys Cooper, Nigel Bruce, Reginald Denny, Leo G. Carroll / Produced by David O. Selznick / Music by Franz Waxman / Cinematography by George Barnes
+Starring Joan Fontaine, Laurence Olivier, George Sanders, Judith Anderson, Gladys Cooper, Nigel Bruce

 Following his less than warmly received 1939 adaptation of Daphne Du Maurier's Jamaica Inn, Alfred Hitchcock surprisingly chose another of the esteemed mystery writer's novels for his first American project under the supervision of David O. Selznick.
 The result, of course, became one of the Master of Suspense's most enduring and popular creations, though it's rarely cited as a good representative of his style.
 Perhaps the "woman's picture" stigma associated with this genre has prevented this film from the historical recognition of Psycho or Rear Window, but in terms of both storytelling and technical craftsmanship, Rebecca can scarcely be faulted and has aged as magnificently as any Hollywood product.

-Anchor Bay's transfer of Rebecca corrects most of the damage done to this gem over the years, with most of the image meticulously restored and featuring a more robust contrast scale than even the prior Criterion laserdisc.
-As far as presentation, which is the most important thing, this is an essential purchase for Hitchcock buffs.
-Unfortunately, as with all Anchor Bay titles licensed from ABC Video (Straw Dogs, Spellbound, etc.), no extras could be added to the film, so laser buffs with the deluxe Criterion version would be wise to hang on to it.
+Criterion’s transfer of Rebecca in its two-disc DVD incarnation corrected most of the damage done to this gem over the years, with most of the image meticulously restored and featuring a more robust contrast scale than even the lovely Anchor Bay DVD.
 The sound has also been noticeably cleaned up, with the opening musical strains freed from background noise and hiss.
-While a special edition of this on DVD may occur sometime in the distant future, this will do just fine for now.
-Note: Rebecca was Hitchcock's only Best Picture Academy Award winner, though at the time only the producer received the award.
+The Criterion version (which features overly severe windowboxed credits) retains all of the laserdisc extras, including hosts of auditions, interviews, costume drawings, test footage, and voluminous text studies.
+The UK disc features the restored transfer with the same Hitchcock-related extras as their release of Notorious.
+The film looks even silkier in its Blu-Ray incarnation, which also includes a Richard Schickel commentary, isolated M&E track, a 28-minute making-of featurette, a “Gothic World of Daphne DuMaurier” overview, screen tests, the radio plays, Hitch interviews with François Truffaut and Peter Bogdanovich, and the trailer.
+Note: Rebecca was Hitchcock’s only Best Picture Academy Award winner, though at the time only the producer received the award.
 Thus, Hitch would have to wait until his honorary Irving G. Thalberg award before he could have a statuette of his own.

 PSYCHO